Animal transporter

 Animal transporters are used to transport livestock or non-livestock animals over long distances.
-They could be specially-modified vehicles, trailers, ships or aircraft containers.
+They may be specially-modified vehicles, trailers, ships or aircraft containers.
 While some animal transporters like horse trailers only carry a few animals, modern ships engaged in live export can carry tens of thousands.

 The Animal Transportation Association is the primary organization advocating for humane animal transport.